 Photo credit: Abolaji Adewale Obileye

 Dr. Angie Moe is a professor of sociology at Western Michigan University with specializations in interpersonal victimization and trauma informed survivorship.
 As an extension of these interests, she acquired and trained her first therapy dog, Sunny, in 2016.
 In 2019, Oreo was gifted to her by the Russell family (Mattawan, MI) to do similar work.
 Poppy joined the pack as a rescue in early 2022.
 Dr. Moe has thousands of hours of therapy and crisis response handling experience.
 She is an evaluator for the Alliance of Therapy Dogs, as well as state coordinator for HOPE Animal-Assisted Crisis Response.
-Dr. Moe is a certified animal-assisted services specialist through Oakland University's Center for Human Animal Interventions, a facilitator for CISM (critical incident stress management), a student of the Victoria Stilwell Academy for Dog Training, as well as the International Institute for Animal Assisted Play Therapy.
+Dr. Moe is a certified animal-assisted services specialist through Oakland University's Center for Human Animal Interventions and has completed Level 1 Animal Assisted Play Therapy® Training.
+She is also a facilitator for CISM (critical incident stress management) and a student of the Victoria Stilwell Academy for Dog Training.

 Location